Research shows that an average adult makes about 35,000 decisions each day, whether they’re conscious or not.

 Sometimes, a business will have immediate success, and the revenue will skyrocket in a few months.
 Sometimes, you’ll be facing a huge failure, but these extremes are unlikely to be your reality every day.
 Executives can sometimes obsess with these best and worst days, and miss the opportunities that lie somewhere between.

-Make sure your report highlights the data that has a critical and long-term impact on the businesses, rather than these isolated cases of high or low performance.
+Make sure the report pulled from your performance dashboard highlights the data that has a critical and long-term impact on the businesses, rather than these isolated cases of high or low performance.

 Money talk: Some executives prefer to talk about cost savings and cuts, while others get excited about revenue and growth.
 The first ones typically run public companies looking for ways to save money and decrease expenses, while the second ones usually work in fast-growing startups.